dev0715/railflow_rest_api_v1/readme.md

 > Change the `APP_PORT` variable in `configs/app.js`.

+> Change the `ALLOWED_PARTY_SECRET` variable in `configs/app.js`.
+This is allow you to secure the api endpoints by enabling the token middleware.
+>> You can temporary disable the middleware by set `ALLOWED_PARTY_SECRET = ALL`

+> Add token to your request header `token: your_token_here`.
+> If the token is missing or missmatch, system will return the 400 error `token invalid or missing`

 ### Deploying to production.

 We have set up the gitlab ci/cd which will get triggered when something is pushed to master or if any branch is merged to master.